rjferguson21/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

 # Notice it mentions resolution as 127.0.0.1, this is incorrect and comes from public internet DNS

-# We will override it by updating coredns, which works at the Inner Cluster Network level and has higher precidence.
+# We will override it by updating coredns, which works at the Inner Cluster Network level and has higher precedence.
 export KEYCLOAK_IP=$(cat ~/.ssh/config | grep keycloak-cluster -A 1 | grep Hostname | awk '{print $2}')
 export WORKLOAD_IP=$(cat ~/.ssh/config | grep workload-cluster -A 1 | grep Hostname | awk '{print $2}')
 cat << EOF > ~/qs/k3d-dns-patch.yaml